Trigve-Hagen/jasearch/README.md

 # JASearch
 A javaScript library for searching content using AJAX calls that return JSON.
 Also has support for facets using JSON.
 Under construction.

+All search results must have a unique id to filter results with. (filter algorithum uses id for filtering the results)

 img
 js
 &emsp;json